Be More Chill (musical): Japanese production (2022)

+Dutch production (2023)

+On July 1, 2023, Be More Chill had its official Dutch Premiere at the Zonnehuis in Amsterdam.
+Despite this production only having a limited time run of 5 performances, it was very well received by Dutch audiences.
+The cast consisted of Ethan Rajanayagam, M. Monteiro, Alissa Kos, Philippe Bernay, Mahila Baut, Brittany Sanders, Ties Jansen, Tsnatee Elisa, Mats de Winter, Michael Schilder, Simon Bitton, Seraphim Gumede, Eva Palacois, Evelien Vermeulen and Lauren Maxwell.
+The show closed on July 9, 2023.

 Plot

 Act One

 Jeremy Heere, a high school junior, is a social outcast.
-He lives with his recently widowed father, who works from home and makes Jeremy uncomfortable by refusing to wear pants in the house.
+He lives with his recently separated father, who works from home and makes Jeremy uncomfortable by refusing to wear pants in the house.
 At school, Jeremy is bullied by popular student Rich Goranski, who writes "boyf" on his backpack.
 His best friend, Michael Mell (on whose backpack Rich has written "riends"), tries to comfort Jeremy by telling him that being a loser is okay.
 Jeremy's long-time crush Christine Canigula signs up for the school play, which prompts him to do so as well.
-Jeremy wonders if someone can help him ("More Than Survive").
+Jeremy wonders if someone can help him to ("More Than Survive").

-As they wait for the first play rehearsal to begin, Christine professes her love of theatre to Jeremy, because she can play different people and always knows what to say and performs ("I Love Play Rehearsal").
+As they wait for the first play rehearsal to begin, Christine professes her love of theatre to Jeremy, because she can play different people and always knows what to say and perform ("I Love Play Rehearsal").
 The drama teacher, Mr. Reyes, reveals that the school play will be A Midsummer Night's Dream set in a post-apocalyptic future, re-titled A Midsummer Nightmare (About Zombies).
 During rehearsal, Jake Dillinger, one of the popular boys, flirts with Christine, making Jeremy jealous ("More Than Survive (Reprise)").

-Jeremy is confronted in the bathroom by Rich, who tells Jeremy how he managed his rise to popularity: as an unpopular freshman, he took a pill called a "Super Quantum Unit Intel Processor"—a "SQUIP"—containing a computer that implants itself inside the user's brain and tells the user what to do and say.
-Rich suggests that Jeremy buy one in order to become cooler ("The Squip Song").
+Jeremy is tormented in the bathroom by Rich, who tells Jeremy how he managed his rise to popularity: as an unpopular freshman, he took a pill called a "Super Quantum Unit Intel Processor"—a "SQUIP"—containing a computer that implants itself inside the user's brain and tells the user what to do and say.
+Taking pity on Jeremy, Rich suggests that he buy one in order to become cooler ("The Squip Song").

-While playing video games with Michael, Jeremy tells him about Rich's offer.
+While playing video games with Michael, Jeremy tells him about Rich's offer and considers if Rich is just scamming him.
 After an awkward conversation with his dad (still not wearing pants), Jeremy decides to check the SQUIP out.
 Jeremy assures Michael that, no matter what happens, they'll always be a team ("Two-Player Game").